How to Get from Marco Polo Airport to Venice

 Visitor Information

-Best Time to Travel: Mid-day or early afternoon travelling ensures that there will be the most services running and less crowding.
-During peak festival periods, for example, Venice Carnival, Regata Storica, or The Venice Biennale, it is best for travellers to pre-book any tickets or private transfers.
+Best time to travel: Travelling at midday or in the early afternoon ensures that most services are running and that crowds are lighter.
+During peak festival periods, such as the Venice Carnival, Regata Storica, or the Venice Biennale, travellers should book any ticket or private transfer in advance.

-Dress Code and Entry Rules: There are no dress codes for transport, though comfortable footwear is recommended due to the uneven paths.
-Passengers should always carry tickets with them and validate them if necessary.
-Those who arrive during winter should bring warm and waterproof clothing with them, especially during the Acqua Alta in Venice, which is its high-water season.
+Dress code and entry rules: There is no dress code for transport, although comfortable shoes are recommended because of uneven walkways.
+Passengers should always carry their tickets and validate them when required.
+Those arriving in winter should bring warm and waterproof clothing, especially during Acqua Alta in Venice, which is its high-water season.

 Ticket Information